drawwithcode/2021-group-04/README.md

+// IMG LOGO //

 # About
 METANOISE is a virtual space created for the course of Creative Coding at Politecnico di Milano.
 If there was a button to restart your whole life, would you press it?
-In this website people will be asked to answer to question like the one above, all based on “intrusive thoughts”:  unwanted thoughts that can pop into our heads without warnings.
+In this website people will be asked to answer to question like the one above, all based on *intrusive thoughts*:  unwanted thoughts that can pop into our heads without warnings.
 These thoughts, that reveal parts of the inner reality of a human being, regard 5 dimensions: identity, beliefs, relationships, sexuality and violence.
-By answering, the users will leave a path that will be “translated” into an “intimate postcard”.
+By answering, the users will leave a path that will be *translated* into an *intimate postcard*.
 Each postcard is unique: it represents the reflection of the user’s inner self.
 At the end of the experience the image will be collected in our “archive” where all the postcards generated can be visualized together.
 Now go find a safe place and enjoy this intimate experience.

 **Table of Contents**
 1. Project idea<br>